Skip to main content

 1 mentions Positive Neutral Negative

-Players find the grinding aspect of the game tedious, as progress requires locating a remote in each level rather than simply completing stages, making the experience feel unnecessarily prolonged and frustrating.
+Grinding in the game is considered tedious, as progression requires locating a remote in every level rather than simply completing the stage, making the experience feel repetitive and frustrating.

 • “You're forced to find a remote in every level to progress, which isn't as straightforward as just beating a stage, and that alone is the most tedious thing you can ask me to do.”